Generic selectors

 Now add 1 cup of chopped Green Chiles and stir them in.

 I used some frozen Hatch Green Chiles I had in my freezer.
-I thawed them, cleaned them, cut off the stems, and de-seeded them, than chopped them up fine.
+I thawed them, cleaned them, cut off the stems, and de-seeded them, then chopped them up fine.
 I used a 1 cup Pyrex glass measuring cup and filled it to the 1 cup mark.

-Note: Fresh Green Chiles will leave an oil on your fingers…..PLEASE use gloves or wash your hand thoroughly after handling as this oil WILL BURN your eyes….. speaking from experience here…..
+Note: Fresh Green Chiles will leave oil on your fingers.....PLEASE use gloves or wash your hand thoroughly after handling as this oil WILL BURN your eyes..... speaking from experience here.....

 If you can't find Hatch New Mexico Chiles, you can use canned green chiles instead.
 The flavor will be a little different, and the heat level will definitely be milder, but you can add a minced jalapeño or two to spice it up a bit.